 For carp up to 15 lb, a rod with a 2.5 test curve will totally suffice.
 But, as many lakes hold much bigger fish than that, I am usually recommending rods with a 2.75-3 lb test curve.

-Such rods, while being slightly stiffer, have enough backbone and strength to allow you to control and steer a big carp, while still having enough bend to it.
+Such rods, while being slightly stiffer, have enough backbone and strength to allow you to control and steer a big carp, while still having enough bend to them.

 Casting heavy leads about 60 to 80 yards out is also fully possible with a 2.75-3 lb carp rod.
 All in all, it makes total sense that this kind of test curve is referred to as an all-rounder, isn’t it!